Manalapan-Englishtown Regional School District: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
-The board appoints a superintendent to oversee the day-to-day operation of the district.
-Seats on the nine-member board are allocated based on population, with eights seats assigned to Manalapan Township and one to Englishtown.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
+Seats on the nine-member board are allocated based on population, with eight seats assigned to Manalapan Township and one to Englishtown.